snozbot/fungus/Docs/fungus_docs/glossary.md

 When you first export the localization .csv (Comma-Separated-Variable) file it has 3 columns (Key, Description, Standard).
 When you want to add a new language to the file you add a new column for that language.
 You can use whatever column name you like, though it's typical to use two letter language codes (FR, ES, DE, etc.).

-The Set Language command is provided with the name of the column for the language you wish to use in Fungus.
+The Set Language command is provided with the name of the column for the language you wish to use in %Fungus.

 <!-- ******************************* -->
 **Libre Office**: